Secretary of the Smithsonian Institution

 Since coming to the Smithsonian, the Secretary has emphasized the development of collaborations with universities and other organizations.
 Examples include the Global Tiger Initiative with the World Bank, accessioning of the Space Shuttle Discovery with NASA and the Haiti Cultural Recovery Project with the State Department.
 In 2012, the Smithsonian opened the Smithsonian-Mason School of Conservation in Front Royal, Va., in partnership with George Mason University.
 As part of a degree program, students conduct research on endangered species with Smithsonian scientists.

 Since Clough became Secretary, more than 400 exhibitions have opened across the Smithsonian.
-He has overseen the opening of major permanent exhibitions, including the Hall of Human Origins at the National Museum of Natural History, the new elephant habitat and trail at the National Zoo and the new wing at the National Air and Space Museum’s Steven F. Udvar-Hazy Center.
+He has overseen the opening of major permanent exhibitions, including the Hall of Human Origins at the National Museum of Natural History, the new panda and elephant habitats at the National Zoo and the new wing at the National Air and Space Museum’s Steven F. Udvar-Hazy Center.

 The Secretary has been the subject of a number of profiles and articles in national media and a guest on several TV programs.
 In 2011, Clough was featured in an answer in the category “People Who Matter” on the television quiz show, Jeopardy.
 And last year, he was featured in the “Not My Job” segment of National Public Radio’s news quiz program Wait Wait…Don’t Tell Me!

 Before his appointment to the Smithsonian, Clough was president of the Georgia Institute of Technology for 14 years.
 He received his bachelor’s and master’s degrees in civil engineering from Georgia Tech in 1964 and 1965 and a doctorate in 1969 in civil engineering from the University of California, Berkeley.
-He has received nine honorary doctorates from universities in the U.S. and abroad.
+He has received ninehonorary doctorates from universities in the U.S. and abroad.
+His civil engineering specialty is in geotechnical and earthquake engineering.

 Clough was a member of the faculty at Duke University, Stanford University and Virginia Tech.
 He served as head of the department of civil engineering and dean of the College of Engineering at Virginia Tech and as provost at the University of Washington.